c12i/hc-lib-spy/README.md

-# hc-lib-spy
+# hc-lib-spy 🕵️‍♂️

-spy on latest holochain library releases and send notification if there`s any.
+a tool that checks for latest holochain library releases and send notification if there`s any.

 currently spying on:
 - `@holochain/client`